On maximal subgroups of ample groups: Introduction

 The \emph{weakly branch groups} are a far going generalization of the class of branch groups.
 Their introduction was initiated by the studies around the Basilica group $\mathcal{B}$ invented in \cite{GriZuk01} as a group generated by a $3$-state automaton over the binary alphabet.
 Bartholdi and Virag \cite{BarthVirag} proved amenability of $\mathcal{B}$, which produced the first example of amenable but not subexponentially amenable group (answering the question from \cite{Grig98} about existence of such groups).
 Later it was discovered that $\mathcal{B}$ is isomorphic to the iterated monodromy group of the polynomial $z^2-1$ \cite{BarGrigNek,Nek05}.
 In the paper \cite{Francoeur2020}, Francoeur extended techniques of Pervova to a large class of weakly branch groups, which allowed him not only to prove that any maximal subgroup in a branch group is itself branch, but also to prove that the Basilica group has maximal subgroups of infinite index and hence is primitive (as each proper quotient of $\mathcal{B}$ is virtually nilpotent).

 The next class of infinite groups whose maximal subgroups attracted attention of researchers are the \emph{Higman-Thompson type groups}.
 Savchuk \cite{Sav10,Sav15} showed that all orbits of the action of Thompson's group $F$ on the interval $(0,1)$ are primitive, which implies that the point stabilizers $\St_F(x)$, $x\in(0,1)$ are maximal subgroups of infinite index.
 The associated Schreier coset graphs are quasi-isometric to a tree.
 It was also shown that $\St_F(x)$ is not finitely generated if $x$ is irrational while being finitely generated for $x\in\bZ[1/2]$.
 This study was extended by Golan and Sapir \cite{GS17,GS17b,GS17a}, Aiello and Nagnibeda \cite{AN21b,AN21a}, and others.
 Among other results, Golan and Sapir produced the first example of a maximal subgroup of $F$ that does not arise as the stabilizer of a point.
 Another Thompson's group $V$ is considered by Belk, Bleak, Quick and Skipper in \cite{BBQS22} where an uncountable family of maximal subgroups of $V$ is produced.
 Moreover, it is shown that there are uncountably many pairwise non-isomorphic maximal subgroups of $V$.
+In \cite{BBQS24}, the same four authors proved that Thompson's group $T$ is yet another maximal subgroup of the group $V$.

 Weakly maximal subgroups of finitely generated infinite groups can often play a role similar to that of maximal subgroups of infinite index.
 For instance, they are useful in the study of profinite groups (Barnea and Shalev \cite{BarneaShalev}).
 As was observed in \cite{BarGri00,BarGri02}, stabilizers of points on the boundary of the rooted tree on which a weakly branch group acts are weakly maximal subgroups.
 In the case of branch groups from the family $\mathcal{X}$, the associated Schreier coset graphs have surprisingly simple, linear geometric structure.
 Almost all of them are quasi-isometric to the Cayley graph of $\bZ$.
 When taking into account edge labels, the structure becomes more complicated but still controlled.
 For the group $\mathcal{G}_{(012)^{\infty}}$, for example, the graphs represent the so-called aperiodic order (see \cite{GLN17}).